boundedcontext/bounded-context-language-sample/definitions.md

 # Domains

-A domain organises contexts.
+A domain is some department

-Create a new domain
+# Creating a domain

 	create domain 'e-learning' using environment 'release-0.8.13';